 Children's' current skills and levels of attainment are assessed on entry, building on information from previous settings and key stages where appropriate.
 All children have access to a broad and balanced curriculum.
 We set high expectations for every child, whatever their prior attainment.
-We use appropriate assessment to set targets which are deliberately ambitious.
-Potential areas of difficulty are identified and addressed at the outset.
+Potential areas of difficulty are identified and barriers are addressed at the outset.
 Lessons are planned to address potential areas of difficulty and to remove barriers to a child's achievement.
-Our schools provide a focus on outcomes for our children and this does not always equate to hours of provision or support.
+Our schools and nurseries provide a focus on outcomes for our children and this does not always equate to hours of provision or support.